virtuald/git-source-track/README.rst

 Known issues
 ------------

-* Tool only tested using Python 3
+* Tool mostly tested using Python 3, but should work on Python 2
 * Probably won't work on Windows, due to the use of the 'sh' package and because there are dependencies on unix-style tools
+  * May work in Windows 10 posix environment
 * Assumes destination files are python files
 * Emits python style comments on destination files